spagliarini/low-dimensional-canary-GAN/README.md

 1) WaveGAN training requirements
 The requirements are the same as in the original WaveGAN project.

-2) pre-processing, classifier training and analysis requirements To generate the sound, train the classifier, and perform the analysis the requirements are contained in the file requirements txt.
+2) Pre-processing, classifier training and analysis requirements To generate the sound, train the classifier, and perform the analysis the requirements are contained in the file requirements txt.